cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 ## NaN Payloads {#app-nan}

-An IEEE-754 data item has up to 52 bits in the significand.
+The basic data model of CBOR directly supports IEEE-754 data item of the forms binary16, binary32, and binary64.
+These have 10, 23, and 52 bits in the space provided for encoding the significand (see {{tab-bits}}).
 For a NaN, the first of these bits is used to indicate whether the NaN is signalling (0) or quiet (1).
 The up to 51 bits in the rest of the significand are called the "NAN